r23712/Front-end-Developer-Interview-Questions/README.md

 	* *You could float a series of elements to achieve a gallery, then use clear both to force line breaks.
 You could make a flexible 2 or 3-column layout, then clear both on the footer.
 You would use clearfix technique to force a container’s height to adjust to fit floated elements.*

 * Explain CSS sprites, and how you would implement them on a page or site.
 	* *First, create a spritesheet that contains all the commonly used graphic elements on your website.
 Then to use the sprites, use the spritesheet as a background image on a `<div>` set to the size of the sprite, then use `background-position` to display the appropriate sprite.
-A newer technique would be to use icon fonts, which have the added advantage of being vector-based and therefore look nicer on higher resolution (retina) screens.*
+A newer technique would be to use icon fonts, which have the added advantage of being vector-based and therefore look nicer on higher resolution (retina) screens.
+Some nice icon fonts are http://fortawesome.github.com/Font-Awesome/ and http://www.zurb.com/playground/foundation-icons*

 * What are your favourite image replacement techniques and which do you use when?
 	* *Webfonts have replaced many of the use cases for image replacement.
 However, it still is necessary from time to time, especially for something like a company logo.
-Once again, I go with the HTML5 Boilerplate method.*
+I like the HTML5 Boilerplate approach ofsetting the font size to zero rather than use text-indent.*

 * CSS property hacks, conditionally included .css files, or... something else?
-	* *I use HTML5 Boilerplate’s technique of conditional classes on `<html>`*
+	* *Once again, I go with HTML5 Boilerplate and their technique of conditional classes on `<html>`*

 * How do you serve your pages for feature-constrained browsers?
-	* What techniques/processes do you use?
+What techniques/processes do you use?
+	* *First, its important to take a look at any analytics you can to see what browsers and devices your users are using.
+Next of course, it depends on the content.
+I've used various approaches (graceful degradation, progressive enhancement, mobile first).
+I like the responsive web design approach of primarily using media queries.
+Also doing feature detection (usually with Modernizr) combined with polyfills.*

 * What are the different ways to visually hide content (and make it available only for screen readers)?
+	* *Some people have used `text-indent` or absolute positioning to move the content off the page, but the favorable approach is to use `clip: rect(1px, 1px, 1px, 1px);` along with some other properties.
+Again, HTML5 Boilerplate is helpful here, as they have a nice `.visually-hidden` class for just this purpose.*

 * Have you ever used a grid system, and if so, what do you prefer?
+	* *I used to use 960.gs http://960.gs (I think like everyone else).
+With fluid grids being all the rage these days (deservedly so) I've messed around with a few like Golden Grid System http://goldengridsystem.com and Skeleton http://www.getskeleton.com - Most of the time, I think I've been using Twitter Bootstrap or rolling my own.*

 * Have you used or implemented media queries or mobile specific layouts/CSS?
+	* *Only like all the time.*

 * Any familiarity with styling SVG?
+	* *I have not, but I always say the key to being a good developer is to be good at Google. http://lmgtfy.com/?q=css+svg (and these days StackOverflow http://stackoverflow.com/questions/588718/jquery-svg-vs-raphael)*

 * How do you optimize your webpages for print?
+	* *I would use a standard no-frills print stylesheet.
+I don't think it is a good idea to spend any significant amount of time formatting for print unless there is a reason people would be likely to print the page (a restaurant menu for example)*

 * What are some of the "gotchas" for writing efficient CSS?
+	* *One mistake I see commonly is using to many linked .css files.
+The old practice of trying to avoid 'class-itis' is outdated and no longer good practice (instead use semantic class names).
+The key is to not style 'pages', but rather style 'modules'.
+Optimize for change.
+Website maintainability is important.*

 * Do you use CSS preprocessors?
 (SASS, Compass, Stylus, LESS)
-	* If so, describe what you like and dislike about the CSS preprocessors you have used.
+	* *I have not used them in any significant way other to try them out.
+If I was on a team that favored them, I would have no problem with doing so.*

 * How would you implement a web design comp that uses non-standard fonts?
-	* Webfonts (font services like: Google Webfonts, Typekit etc.)
+	* *I would use webfonts via `@font-face`.
+I would be _very_ relectant to use any other technique for any significant amount of text.*

 * Explain how a browser determines what elements match a CSS selector?
+	* *Browsers read CSS from right to left.
+The less rules the browser has to evaluate, the faster the styling engine will perform.

+	To resolve conflicts between rules applying to the same element, browsers follow a set of rules to determine which selector is more specific (CSS Specificity).
+There is a weighted point system, where element selectors are 1 point, class selectors are 10 points and ID selectors are 100 points.
+In the case of 2 equally weighted selectors, the last rule is the one that gets followed.*

 ## Optional fun Questions: